 We use a logistic regression model to estimate the likelihood of a monument's removal by the public.
-This model estimates the likelihood that a monument removal was publicly-initiated given any monument removal occurred in a location.
-We also control for the number of protests in the city in which each monument is located, the use of repressive tactics by law-enforcement officers (LEOs), the number of fatal shootings of Black people in the city over the past five years, the monument's CSA designation, and whether or not the monument was located in the South.
+This model estimates the likelihood that a monument removal was publicly initiated given any monument removal occurred in a location.
+We also control for the number of protests in the city in which each monument is located, the use of repressive tactics by law-enforcement officers (LEOs), the number of fatal shootings of black people in the city over the past five years, the monument's CSA designation, and whether the monument was located in the South.

 The momentum of protests is highly influential over the public removal of monuments.
-The number of protests in the localities in our dataset ranged from no protests in the month of June 2020 to as many as 31.
+The number of protests in the localities in our data set ranged from no protests in the month of June 2020 to as many as 31.
 Generally, we find that as the number of protests increases in a location over the course of June, the likelihood of a monument's removal by the public also increases.
-In support of our first hypothesis, moving from five to ten protests in city increases the likelihood of public monument removal by over ten percentage points compared to pre-emptive removals.
-The marginal effects of growing protest momentum on the likelihood of public monument removal are displayed in Figure 2.
+In support of our first hypothesis, moving from 5 to 10 protests in city increases the likelihood of public monument removal by over 10